AntoineAndre/alpha_dre/README.md

 ![alpha_dre_render2](docs/renders/alpha_dre_side_view4.png)

-Complete set of renders can be found [here](dos/renders/renders_doc.md)
+__Complete set of renders__ can be found __[here](dos/renders/renders_doc.md)__

 ### Results

 A first prototype with a simple skeleton case made out of plexiglass have been made to validate that the keyboard was responding correctly to the firmware and was usable.
-More on the cases will be done in the future (notably with the cut acrylic plates fot the sandwich mount).
+More on the cases will be done in the future (notably with the cut acrylic plates for the sandwich mount and with a 3d printed case).

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/192973713@N02/51174000281/in/album-72157719168472937/" title="IMG_7544"><img src="https://live.staticflickr.com/65535/51174000281_8f5fd61257_c.jpg" width="800" height="450" alt="IMG_7544"></a>

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/192973713@N02/51175096930/in/album-72157719168472937/" title="IMG_7542"><img src="https://live.staticflickr.com/65535/51175096930_36d921167d_c.jpg" width="800" height="450" alt="IMG_7542"></a>

-The complete album containing all the pictures made on the prototype is available [here](https://flic.kr/s/aHsmVCqc8F)
+**The complete album containing all the pictures** made on the prototype is available **[here](https://flic.kr/s/aHsmVCqc8F)**

 ### Layout

 The keyboard presents 42 keys that are placed in an ISO layout, and even if the layout seems odd, most of keycaps set will fit this design.
-On the software side, the different layers of the keyboard remain to be done.
+With juste 3 layers the keyboard becomes fully usable as shown in the firmware part.

 ![alpha_dre_layout](docs/alpha_dre_layout.png)